 Enter a descriptive name for the new policy, like "Require Duo MFA".

 Make your desired policy assignments.
-You can assign this new policy to your selected users or groups, to specific Azure cloud apps, or to any of the other Azure conditions like client platform or network.
+You can assign this new policy to selected users or Azure security groups, to specific Azure cloud apps, or to any of the other Azure conditions like client platform or network.